-According to CSULB's Office of Counseling and Psychological Services (CAPS), the police should be called whenever there is concern that students may be in danger of harming themselves or others, or are in any way disruptive or out of control.
+According to CAPS, the police should be called whenever there is concern that students may be in danger of harming themselves or others, or are in any way disruptive or out of control.
 On campus, this would be the Campus Police at 985-4101.
-In the community, the field agencies would follow their own individual protocols, which have been discussed with students in the process of completing the Orientation Checklist.
-(See: Safety in Field, Agency Protocols, and Orientation Checklist.
-See: Forms.)

-In any situation deemed urgent, field instructors should contact their respective seminar instructor/ liaison or the Director of Field Education and follow the protocol described above for
+In the community, the field agencies would follow their own individual protocols that have been discussed with students in the process of completing the Orientation Checklist.
+(See: Learning Agreement/Orientation Checklist.)
+In any situation that is deemed urgent, field instructors should contact their respective seminar instructors/liaisons or the Director of Field Education and follow the protocol described above for Faculty on Duty (FOD).